 If send works but trigger doesn't fire, check trigger polling interval (default 1 minute).
 For instant triggers, use Microsoft Graph webhooks instead of polling, but this requires a publicly accessible n8n instance with HTTPS.

 Shared mailboxes don't require additional licenses and don't count against your user limit.
-They're ideal for team@ or info@ addresses where multiple agents need visibility.
+They're ideal for acquisitions@ or ir@ addresses where the deal team or investor relations needs visibility.

-Use Outlook's built-in 'Quick Parts' feature to save email templates accessible from Outlook client.
-This allows agents to manually send from templates while automation uses the same templates programmatically for consistency.
+Use Outlook's built-in 'Quick Parts' feature to save email templates accessible from the Outlook client.
+This allows analysts to manually send from templates while automation uses the same templates programmatically for consistency.

-Create your first useful workflow: Outlook Calendar trigger (new event created) → Filter node (event title contains 'Showing') → Extract event details → Delay node (wait until 24 hours before event) → Outlook Send Email (to attendee with reminder and directions) → HubSpot Create Activity.
+Create your first useful workflow: Outlook Calendar trigger (new event created) → Filter node (event title contains 'Tour') → Extract event details → Delay node (wait until 24 hours before event) → Outlook Send Email (to attendee with reminder and directions) → HubSpot Create Activity.
 Save and activate.
-Test by creating a showing appointment in your Outlook Calendar and verifying the workflow executes and reminder sends at correct time.
+Test by creating a property tour in your Outlook Calendar and verifying the workflow executes and the reminder sends at the correct time.

 For testing delays, use short intervals (5 minutes) instead of 24 hours.
 Once confirmed working, update to production delay values.
 Use n8n's 'Wait' node with 'Resume on date' option for calendar-relative delays.